thatguywiththatname/selfhosted/README.md

 quickly switch it over to something different (e.g. A Django server)

 Clone this repo to `/opt` and then run `setup.sh` and it will:
+- Lock the root login so it can't be used anymore
 - Setup my NGINX config
 - Setup Fail2Ban
 - Setup UFW for the current config